thibault-clara/quartz-website/content/research-projects/flight-dynamics-cessna-citation-ii.md

 By performing a real flight test in TU Delft-NLR's Cessna Citation II (registered as PH-LAB), 5 eigenmodes were modelled using state-space representations and validated against experimental data, namely for short-period, phugoid, aperiodic roll, spiral, and Dutch roll eigenmodes.

-In-house Python code development to simulate responses based on initial conditions and plot against real flight data.
+In-house Python code development to simulate responses based on initial conditions and comparative plotting capabilities using real flight data.

 <!-- > [!info]- View Final Presentation
 >